October 8, 2024

 • Fines.
 The infringer may face substantial fines.
 The amount can vary, but for serious infringements, the fines can be unlimited.

 • Imprisonment.
-For serious cases of copyright infringement, the infringer could face a prison sentence of up to 10 years, particularly where the infringement involves large-scale commercial activity, counterfeiting, or piracy.
+For serious cases of copyright infringement, the infringer could face a prison sentence of up to 10 years, particularly where the infringement involves large-scale commercial activity, counterfeiting, or IP piracy.

 One of the most commonly used defences against copyright infringement is fair dealing, which allows the limited use of copyrighted material without the copyright owner’s permission, under specific conditions.
 Some of the main categories of fair dealing are: